Up until recently, conventional wisdom dictated that drinking at work probably wasn’t a winning strategy.

 But there’s good news for all you lovers of office libation – boozing in the office is back in fashion.

 Meet the modern wine subscription that puts your palate to the test.
 Pinot lover?
 Sauvignon sipper?
 Not sure?
-Winc makes it super easy to discover wines you’ll love (to accompany the snacks you can’t live without).
+Winc makes it super easy to discover wines and non alcoholic wines you’ll love (to accompany the snacks you can’t live without).
 Take their palate profile quiz and they’ll pair 4 bottles of wine to your taste preferences and ship them right to your door every month.
 Try Winc for yourself with a SnackNation readers special and enjoy 35% off your first order, shipping included!

 Drinking on the Job – A (Blurry) History